St Margaret's Church, Angmering

 St Margaret's Church is a Church of England parish church in Angmering, West Sussex.
 The church is a grade II* listed building.

 History

 St Margaret's Church was built in the 13th century.
 A tower was added in 1507.
-The church was re-order by Samuel Sanders Teulon from 1852 to 1853.
+The church was reordered by Samuel Sanders Teulon from 1852 to 1853.

 On 12 October 1954, the church was designated a grade II* listed building.

 Present day

 St Margaret's stands in the conservative evangelical tradition of the Church of England.